Syracuse vs. Georgetown College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Syracuse Performance Insights

-- The Orange are outscoring opponents by 5.8 points per game with a +52 scoring differential overall.
-They put up 76.9 points per game (140th in college basketball) and give up 71.1 per outing (191st in college basketball).
+- The Orange average 76.9 points per game (141st in college basketball) while allowing 71.1 per outing (191st in college basketball).
+They have a +52 scoring differential overall and outscore opponents by 5.8 points per game.

-- The 35.0 rebounds per game Syracuse averages rank 106th in college basketball, and are 1.3 fewer than the 36.3 its opponents grab per contest.
+- Syracuse ranks 102nd in college basketball at 38.4 rebounds per game.
+That's 1.6 fewer than the 40 its opponents average.

-- Syracuse has come up on top in the turnover battle by 3.8 turnovers per game, committing 11.2 (123rd in college basketball play) while forcing 15.0 (42nd in college basketball).
+- Syracuse wins the turnover battle by 3.8 per game, committing 11.2 (124th in college basketball) while its opponents average 15.

 Georgetown Performance Insights

-- The Hoyas' +49 scoring differential (outscoring opponents by 6.1 points per game) is a result of putting up 79.0 points per game (103rd in college basketball) while giving up 72.9 per contest (224th in college basketball).
+- The Hoyas have a +49 scoring differential, topping opponents by 6.1 points per game.
+They're putting up 79 points per game, 103rd in college basketball, and are giving up 72.9 per outing to rank 224th in college basketball.

-- The 35.1 rebounds per game Georgetown accumulates rank 99th in college basketball, 3.6 more than the 31.5 its opponents pull down.
+- Georgetown prevails in the rebound battle by an average of 4.4 boards.
+It collects 38.4 rebounds per game (102nd in college basketball) compared to its opponents' 34.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.